AdobeDocs/analytics.en/help/analyze/ad-hoc-analysis/c-getting-started.md

 # Get Started with Ad Hoc Analysis{#concept_48936BA28FAE42DB81F1B2CD4726EB17}

+>[!Important]
+>On August 6, 2018, Adobe announced the intention to end-of-life Ad Hoc Analysis.
+An end-of-life date will be shared once available.
+For more information, including which versions of Java will be compatible during this period, visit [adobe.ly/discoverworkspace](adobe.ly/discoverworkspace).

 You can perform instantaneous, advanced analysis on website activity.
 You can view multiple reports simultaneously and apply segments across multiple dimensions.
 You can analyze the data from both micro and macro perspectives to view their impact on your important business metrics.

 These features enable you to answer questions about site traffic, visitor demographics, revenue, and product movement.
 You can then filter, sort, and segment your data to find the answers to precise questions.
 The results are returned almost instantaneously, enabling you to quickly analyze the effects of a combination of factors.